Royal Armoured Corps: Band

-The Band of the Royal Armoured Corps is the single band representing the RAC, which falls under the administration of the Royal Corps of Army Music.
+The Band of the Royal Armoured Corps was the single band representing the RAC provided by the Royal Corps of Army Music.
 This was formed in 2014 by the amalgamation of the Heavy Cavalry and Cambrai Band, and the Light Cavalry Band.
 The Band of the Royal Armoured Corps is stationed at Catterick.
 However, as part of the 2019 reorganisation of the CAMUS, the band was merged into British Army Band Catterick.

+Overseas and Associated Units

+In addition to its British-based regiments, the Royal Armoured Corps also included several overseas Crown units that were incorporated into its order of battle.
+These included: